Promotion of Sustainability Management

 Overseas

-1. Achievement ratio of compliance training plan
+1. Achievement rate of compliance training plan

 100%